a00908270/masterthesis/thesis.md

 #### Components

-Docker hosts can run in swarm mode, a swarm consists of one or mode hosts that act as managers and workers.
+Docker hosts can run in swarm mode, a swarm consists of one or more hosts that act as managers and workers.
 Hosts can be managers, which means delegators of work, or workers, that run services, or both. \cite{dock-swarm}

 ##### Service
 Services are definitions of tasks that will be executed on manager or worker nodes, specified by which container image to use and which commands to execute \cite{dock-swarm}.